SWEET (Student Wellness Education and Empowerment Team)

 - To raise awareness of national collegiate trends in health and wellness

-- Genuine interest in peer health education and promotion programs offered by the Office of Wellness Education
+- Genuine interest in peer health education and promotion programs offered by the Office of Health Promotion and Education.

-- Serve as a responsible role model both on and off campus representing Wellness Education and WIT.
+- Serve as a responsible role model both on and off campus representing Health Promotion and Education and Wentworth.

 - Ability to relate, in a significant way, to other individuals